 When you sign in as the root user, you have complete, unrestricted access to all resources in your AWSaccount, including access to your billing information and the ability to change your password.
 This level of access is necessary when you initially set up the account.
 However, we recommend that you don't use root account credentials for everyday access.
 We especially recommend that you do not share your root account credentials with anyone, because doing so gives them unrestricted access to your account.
 It is not possible to restrict the permissions that are granted to the root account.
 Instead, we strongly recommend that you adhere to the best practice of using the root user only to create your first IAM user and then securely locking away the root user credentials.

-When to create an IAM user
+When to Create an IAM User (Instead of a Role)

 Because an IAM user is just an identity with specific permissions in your account, you might not need to create an IAM user for every occasion on which you need credentials.
 In many cases, you can take advantage of IAM roles and their temporary security credentials instead of using the long-term credentials associated with an IAM user.

 You created an AWS account and you're the only person who works in your account.

 It's possible to work with AWS using the credentials for your root account, but we don't recommend it.
 Instead, we strongly recommend that you create an IAM user for yourself and use the credentials for that user when you work with AWS.
 For more information, see IAM Best Practices.

 Other people in your group need to work in your AWS account, and your group is using no other identity mechanism.

 Create IAM users for the individuals who need access to your AWS resources, assign appropriate permissions to each user, and give each user his or her own credentials.
 We strongly recommend that you never share credentials among multiple users.

 You want to use the command-line interface (CLI) to work with AWS.